WebAssembly/spec/document/core/exec/modules.rst

 Once a :ref:`module <syntax-module>` has been :ref:`instantiated <exec-instantiation>`, any exported function can be *invoked* externally via its :ref:`function address <syntax-funcaddr>` :math:`\funcaddr` in the :ref:`store <syntax-store>` :math:`S` and an appropriate list :math:`\val^\ast` of argument :ref:`values <syntax-val>`.

 Invocation may *fail* with an error if the arguments do not fit the :ref:`function type <syntax-functype>`.
-Invocation can also result in a :ref:`trap <trap>`.
+Invocation can also result in a :ref:`trap <trap>` or an exception.
 It is up to the :ref:`embedder <embedder>` to define how such conditions are reported.

 .. note::
-   If the :ref:`embedder <embedder>` API performs type checks itself, either statically or dynamically, before performing an invocation, then no failure other than traps can occur.
+   If the :ref:`embedder <embedder>` API performs type checks itself, either statically or dynamically, before performing an invocation, then no failure other than traps or exceptions can occur.

 The following steps are performed: